Importance of innovation, designers & fundamental design principles

 -

-First Principles, innovation & design
+First principles thinking, innovation & design

 Innovation entails pushing boundaries, exploring the undiscovered, and bettering the status quo.
 We wouldn't survive, evolve or thrive without this innate urge to constantly seek something better nor without our ability to adapt to new situations.